codeBodger/Drops/README.md

 # Passwords
 ## Creating and Resetting a Password
-- To create or change your password, type `./pswd.sh` into the "Shell" and press enter;
+1. To create or change your password, click the "Shell" tab in the right hand pannel.
+2. Type `./pswd.sh` and press enter.
+3. Type you current password as prompted and press enter (if you don't have one, you won't be prompted to do this).
-then type a password when prompted.
+5. Then type a new password twice as prompted.
 - If you forget your password, you can simply delete `password.hash` and run `./pswd.sh` again.
 ## Using Your Password